| Goign to

 informational interviews with alumni of your

-school, the companys recruitment literature
+school, the companys (hospital's)

-as LexisNexis and the U.S.
+Databases and Web sites such as LexisNexis and the U.S.

 Business Browser (usually available in

-Professionals there are directories such as the Directory
+directories such as the Directory

 of American Hospitals or the